 -111 ►

-On their one hundredth birthday, Sylvari, Kalendil and Kaledas complete their rites of passage.
+On their hundredth birthday, Sylvari, Kalendil and Kaledas complete their rites of passage.
 They all begin their new lives as a Sentinel, Priestess and Druid respectively.
 On the eve of his departure, Kaledas confesses his feelings for Sylvari, which are reciprocated.

 ◄ 21